intel-analytics/ipex-llm/python/ppml/example/fgboost_regression/fgboost-tutorial.md

 df_train = df_train.ix(intersection) # select the intersection part of training data
 ```
 #### Preprocess Data
-We provide a `preprocess` method in the code, including fillNA, normalization, one-hot.
+We provide a `preprocess` method in the code, including normalization and one-hot.
 The output is a DataFrame with all numerical features.
 You can check the detail in the [code]()

 ```python
 df_train = preprocess(df_train)